3. The recording of Wrap Your Arms Around Me

 In Paris Agnetha performed "The Heat Is On" on "Cadence 3".
 The audience was singing with her and the ovations did not want to end.

 The second single from the album was the title track "Wrap Your Arms Around Me" (in edited version 3.56) b/w with Tomas Ledin's composition "Take Good Care of Your Children".
-It entered the UK chart on 13 August 1983 and stayed there for 5 weeks reaching #44.
-In West Germany the single was released first in October and it peaked at #30.
-In South Africa "Wrap Your Arms Around Me" was much more successful and climbed up to the position no 2 in November 83.
-The single reached #5 in Holland, #15 in Ireland, #20 in Austria and #42 in France.
-The only country where "Wrap Your Arms Around Me" reached the top was Belgium.
+It entered the UK chart on August 13th, 1983 and stayed there for 5 weeks reaching #44.

 Probably one of the rarest releases was the British 12" with "Wrap Your Arms Around Me" (full length version) on the side A and two tracks on the side B: "Take Good Care of Your Children" and the extended 7.56 version of "The Heat Is On".